ADP Test Basics Corrections

 Timing of the test

 In general, the ADP testing should be completed within 2½ months after the end of the plan year.
 The typical correction for a failing test involves the distribution of excess contributions to the HCEs until the point at which the test is satisfied.
 In order to avoid an excise tax penalty, the plan sponsor is required to process these refund distributions by no later than 2 ½ months after the plan year end date.
-If the plan document allows for it, a failing test may also be remedied by the plan sponsor contributing a Qualified Non-Elective Contribution (QNEC) to the NHCEs to raise their average to a passing result.
+If the plan document allows for it, a failing test may also be remedied by the plan sponsor contributing a Qualified Non-Elective Contribution (QNEC) to the NHCEs to raise their average to a passing result or adoption of a Safe Harbor feature.